Chaosresing/Website_Russian-travel/README.md

 **Description**

 This website was a homework assignment from Yandex course.
-The goal of the assignment was to create a responsive website based on a design from Figma, without any functionality, using HTML and CSS technologies111
+The goal of the assignment was to create a responsive website based on a design from Figma, without any functionality, using HTML and CSS technologies